Department of Nursing

 - A transfer student must submit copies of all transcripts and if transferring from another school of nursing, recommendation letters from the dean and detailed descriptions of nursing courses.
 A maximum total of 66 semester hours may be transferred from community colleges attended.

-- To be considered for admission, the following items must be submitted with the application: application fee, immunization records and all transcripts.
+- To be considered for admission, the following items must be submitted with the application: application fee, immunization records, all transcripts and HESI admission scores.

 - Applications to the Department of Nursing should be submitted by Feb.
 1 for fall semester and summer session admission and Sept.
 1 for spring semester admission.

-- All basic and LVN students are required to take a pre-admission exam.
+- All basic and LVN students are required to take a pre-admission (HESI-A2) exam.

 - Upon admission to the nursing program, criminal background checks may be required.